gmferise/gvz-database/README.md

 `GVZ.initialize()` takes three parameters: your API key, your Client ID, and a boolean.
 The boolean determines whether the library will attempt to automatically reauthenticate the user.
-Setting it to true is useful if you have a user sign in on one html page then redirect them to another.
+The intended use is to make it false for a page dedicated to signing in so the user can choose which account to use, then when you redirect them to the main page you can re-initialize the GVZ library and sign them back in.
-The default value is false.
+The default value is true.

 **Example:**
 ```html